“The miracle of gratitude is that is shifts your perception to such an extent that it changes the world you see.” ~ Robert Holden

 “Until the killing of black men, black mothers’ sons, becomes as important to the rest of the country as the killing of a white mother’s son… we who believe in freedom cannot rest until this happens.”

 “Remember, we are not fighting for the freedom of the Negro alone but for the freedom of the human spirit, a larger freedom that encompasses all mankind.”

 “The development of the individual to his highest potential is for the benefit of the group.”

 One of the best parts of weekends is curling up with a movie and a bowl of popcorn to enjoy some laughs or touching moments.
 This is an excellent time to nourish our spirit and not fill our minds and hearts with images of violence.
-Let’s make careful and informed choices before we watch ‘any ol’ thing’.
+Let’s make careful and informed choices before we watch ‘whatever‘.

-May we all find something inspiring to watch and enjoy!
+May we all find something that is a joy to watch and lifts our hearts!

 50 First Dates (2004 US comedy, PG-13, sexual content)